 Admission fee (all seats free, tax included)

-General advance 3,000 yen General admission 3,500 yen University students and younger advance 1,000 yen College students and younger 1,500 yen on the day
+General admission 3,000 yen General admission 3,500 yen on the day Advance admission 1,000 yen for university students and younger Students 1,500 yen on the day

 Venue: Kanagawa Prefectural Youth Center Hall

-Ticket handling <Advance sale start date August 23 (Wednesday)>
+Ticket handling〈Advance sale start date August 23rd (Wednesday)〉

-Inquiries about Magcal Performing Arts Academy Kanagawa Prefectural Culture Division (Magcal Promotion Group) 045-210-3806
+Inquiries regarding Magcal Performing Arts Academy Kanagawa Prefectural Culture Division (Magcal Promotion Group) 045-210-3806

-I came to Japan when I was 18, and I'm 21 now.
-I am studying Japanese at university.
-Originally from Bac Giang, Vietnam, which is famous for its lychee production, I would like to become a bridge between Vietnam and Japan.
-At the Vietnamese festival held in Japan, people wear traditional costumes and perform Vietnamese dances.
-My dream for the future is to be a travel guide.
-I work part-time as a waitress at a restaurant to earn money for school while studying hard and taking lessons.
-I joined the academy when I was introduced to it by the Vietnamese Embassy.
-Sometimes I feel that dancing is a little difficult, but I love singing and acting, and everyone at the academy is kind, so it was good.
-Yokouchi-sensei is a good teacher, and she does her best with musicals.
+I came to Japan at the age of 18 and am now 21 years old.
+I'm studying Japanese at university.
+I am from Bac Giang, Vietnam, which is famous for producing lychees, and I want to be a bridge between Vietnam and Japan.
+At Vietnam festivals held in Japan, people wear traditional costumes and perform Vietnamese dances.
+My dream for the future is to become a travel guide.
+I'm working part-time as a waitress at a restaurant to earn money for my tuition while studying and taking lessons.
+I joined the academy after being introduced to it by the Vietnamese embassy.
+Dancing can be a little difficult at times, but I love singing and acting, and everyone at the academy is so kind, so it was great.
+Mr. Yokouchi is a good teacher, and he does his best in musicals.

-This is my 4th year at the academy, and I love singing so it's really fun.
-My role is the type that has a sense of reality, like chasing only dreams can't be helped.
-So, it clashes with the role played by Mr. Tsuda.
+This is my fourth year at the academy, and I love singing so it's really fun.
+My character is the type of person who is realistic and believes that there's no point in chasing dreams, and that you can't live a life based on dreams alone.
+So it clashes with the role played by Mr. Tsuda.
 Dreams are important, but you need money to live every day.
-I think that people will sympathize with the image of young people who are worried about living independently and chasing their dreams.
+I think people will be able to empathize with the image of young people struggling with living independently and chasing their dreams.

-Ayaka Tsuda (Fujisawa Seiryu High School 2nd year)
+Ayaka Tsuda (2nd year, Fujisawa Seiryu High School)

 I entered the academy last year.
-The role is the dance leader, a self-centered type who thinks only about dance and chases dreams.
-However, when you meet various people in the world and learn that they are all doing their best to live their lives, you will change as a person.
-I want you to feel the process of being rubbed by people, absorbing various things, and growing as a person.
+Her role is a dance leader, a self-centered type who only thinks about dance and pursues her dreams.
+Then, as you meet various people in the world and learn that everyone is doing their best in life, you will change as a person.
+I want them to get a feel for the process of being rubbed around by people, absorbing a lot of things, and growing as a person.

-I entered the academy in my second year of high school, so I am now in my fourth year.
-We play the role of a group of three, and I play the role of intermediary when the roles played by Mr. Shibata and Mr. Tsuda quarrel.
-He's a pacifist, and you might say he's a little idle type.
-I love singing as well as dancing.
-Everyone will come together to create the best musical, so please come and see it!
+I joined the academy in my second year of high school, so I'm currently in my fourth year.
+We play the roles of a group of three people, and I play the role of arbitrating between the characters played by Mr. Shibata and Mr. Tsuda.
+I'm a pacifist, and you might say I'm a bit of an idle type.
+I love dancing as well as singing.
+We will all work together to create the best musical ever, so please come and see us!